-Our project is a positive response to the unaffordability of the housing market, isolation and loneliness in our neighbourhoods, and aims to utilise the land and environment better.
-Begun by a Cambridge family, we have now grown to include over 10 households.
-We want to share the dream of home ownership, in a sustainable way, providing affordable housing and creating a vibrant, connected community.
+Our project was a positive response to the unaffordability of the housing market, isolation and loneliness in our neighbourhoods, and aimed to utilise the land and environment better.
+Begun by a Cambridge family, we grew to include over 10 households.
+We wanted to share the dream of home ownership, in a sustainable way, providing affordable housing and creating a vibrant, connected community.

 What the heck is cohousing?

 It may be relatively new to New Zealand, but cohousing is well-established overseas.
 In a cohousing community you own a private dwelling and have access to shared indoor and outdoor common spaces, utilities and gardens.
 There are a number of cohousing projects established or underway across the country.
 Check out our list of resources for more information.

 We had hoped to be a multigenerational community, with financial and social advantages for singles, couples or families.
 Cohousing can be a great fit for all.
 Find out more about how cohousing could be right for you and your whānau.